 - Use Google Home Mini as Bluetooth Speaker, How To

-- How to Charge JBL Go Bluetooth Speaker
+- How to Pair JBL Flip 3 Bluetooth Speaker

 References for How to Pair Google Home as Bluetooth Speaker